openshift/openshift-pep/openshift-pep-005.md

 ### Multiple web load balancer gears per application

 OpenShift exposes a single instance of HAProxy within a scalable application today that is bound to the application DNS - that web balancer gear, if down, prevents traffic from reaching the apps.
 To that end, an application should be able to activate multiple HAProxies instances and ensure that those instances can properly cooperate to distribute load.
 An application should be able to scale cleanly from 1 gear to 1000 gears, with the infrastructure making correct decisions as necessary to allocate new web balancer gears.

+This section deals primarily with HTTP load balancing, although multi-master TCP balancing is an application of the same principles when embedded withxn other web gears.
+The implementation of the load balancer cart and the broker's interaciton with it would be similar on a web gear group as on a db gear group.

 In general, all load balancers within an app should be considered active, and it is the responsibility of higher infrastructures (routers) to maintain their own mechanism for tracking backend status.
 A load balancer gear should be stoppable, just like other gears.